 Four percent of the 2004 Measure A TEP supports commuter and community shuttle programs in San Mateo County.
 To date, the Measure A program has allocated over \$38.5 million in funding for shuttle operations.
-The current 2-year shuttle funding cycle began on July 1, 2020 and provides support to a combination of 28 commuter and community shuttles.
+The TA extended the current 2-year shuttle funding cycle by an additional year through FY2023 to provide ongoing support to a combination of 28 commuter and community shuttles due in part to changes accompanying the comprehensive operational analysis of the SamTrans fixed route network concluded in the summer of 2022.
+The next call for projects for shuttles will occur in early calendar year 2023.